 What an exciting endeavor!
-A trip to the French capital is likely to be a magical experience.
+A trip to the French capital is likely to be an excellent experience.
 First-time travelers should try and plan around 4-5 days—ample time to enjoy some classic Parisian highlights and visit a few of the 20 arrondissements (neighborhoods).

-If you only have a day or two, you’ll definitely want to hit the ground running in order to immerse yourself in the city’s rich history as much as you can while here (we’ll help you decide).
+If you only have a day or two, you'll definitely want to hit the ground running in order to immerse yourself in the city's rich history as much as you can while here.
 Make sure to arrive energized as Paris is one of the most visited cities in the world—particularly during July and August—and you'll need your wits about you to negotiate the crowds while staying in good spirits.
 Arguably, the best time to visit is spring, May and June, and autumn, September and October, when the city tends to be less crowded and less expensive.

 Of course, closer to two weeks or more is even better.
 Paris is layered with hidden treasures.
-The more time you spend here, the more likely you are to capture the elegant good life, or savoir vivre—who knows, you might even start considering a permanent residency.
-Check out our robust list of France tours & itineraries for more.
+The more time you spend here, the more likely you are to capture the elegant good life or savoir vivre—who knows, you might even start considering a permanent residency.
+Check out kimkim's robust list of France tours and itineraries for more.

 Paris in 1 to 2 Days

-Maybe you’ve added Paris as a layover en route to another destination, or want to experience the city before you head further afield in France.
+Maybe you've added Paris as a layover en route to another destination or want to experience the city before you head farther afield in France.
 Either way, you can fit in plenty of memorable experiences with only a day or two.